sundnes/python_intro/docs/errata.md

 * In the block in the middle of page 84, the variable 'y' is never defined.
 For the loop to work this needs to be initialized to an array having the same length as 'x'.
-* In the formula at the top of page 86, the bounds for $x$ are first defined in the formula and then again on the next line.
+* In the formula at the top of page 86, the bounds for *x* are first defined in the formula and then again on the next line.
 The definition in the formula makes most sense, and is consistent with the code.